KlenJan/DnD/README.md

 # Foundry VTT D&D 5e
-paladin dnd macros with some animations and sound effects - customized for me, so you need to replace stuff you're not gonna use (for example divine sense just checks for visibility, because I am playing reborn that has darkvision, if you can't see as far as 60ft you need to refactor the code a bit => extend the condition to calculate and check whether there are some other creatures within 60ft or consult with your DM)
+Paladin dnd macros with some animations and sound effects

 replace sounds files with your own or just comment out the lines that use them as well as animations